jackyzha0/quartz/content/notes/css.md

 Pseudo Elements
 - `p::first-line {...}`

+## Inheritance
+Some properties like color are inherited by some children elements. width, margin, padding, border are not inherited

+Controls
+- inherit: sets property to the same as parent element
+- inital: sets property value to inital/default value of that property
+- unset: sets property to natural value (inherit or dont inherit)

+## Cascade
+Three rules - higher ones overrule lower ones
+- Importance
+- Specificity
+- Source Order (only matters if specificity is the same)

 ## Specificity
 Rules at a higher level of specificity will override a rule at a lower level

+ID > class > element.

 Types
 - Universal: 1